ADeekollu/readme-generator/Develop/READEME.md

 * [Questions](#contact)

 ## Description
-create readme
+Create a professional README through the terminal using node

 ## Installation
-This is how you install the application na
+This is how you install the application N/A

 ## Usage
-This is how you can use the application na
+This is how you can use the application When deploying use this application to answer the prompts to generate a README.md

 ## Contributing
-This is who contributed to the application ankith
+This is who contributed to the application N/A

 ## Tests
-undefined
+N/A

 ## License
 Licensed with the [MIT](https://choosealicense.com/licenses/mit/) license

 ## Contact
-If you have questions contact me here ankithdeekollu@gmail.com github@.com
+If you have questions contact me here ankithdeekollu@gmail.com github.com/ADeekollu